 Becoming a franchisee is an exciting path toward business ownership, offering the chance to build a business under the umbrella of an established brand.
 If you’re considering this journey, here are six key steps that may help you get started on the right track.
-Each step is intended to guide you in evaluating franchise opportunities to assist in making informed decisions that align with your goals for owning a business.
+Each step is intended to guide you in evaluating franchise opportunities to assist in making informed decisions that align with your business goals for owning a franchise business.

 The first step in any business venture is to understand your goals, interests, and readiness.
 Franchising requires not only financial resources but also personal dedication and the right mindset to operate within a structured model.